 These accounts have been stated in Argentine pesos as detailed in Note 1, except for "Subscribed Capital" account, which is stated at its historical value.
 The adjustment required to state this account in constant Argentine pesos is disclosed in the "Adjustment to Contributions" account.

-The account "Deferred Earnings" includes exchange differences generated by the translation into pesos of investments in foreign companies.
+The account "Deferred earnings" includes the effect generated by the translation into pesos of investments in foreign companies.

-1) Statements of income accounts:
+I) Statements of income accounts:

 The amounts included in the income statement accounts have been recorded by applying the following criteria: